 A similar miscalculation was made during the crisis in former Yugoslavia which erupted in 1991.
-In hindsight, very few experts correctly assessed the situation as it began to unfold.
-Initially, the Western powers resisted to recognize the independence of Croatia and Slovenia in the hope of maintaining Yugoslavia intact.
+Very few experts correctly assessed the situation as it began to unfold.
+Initially, the Western powers hesitated to recognize the independence of Croatia and Slovenia in the hope of maintaining Yugoslavia intact.
 Later, once the Serbian onslaught had begun in Croatia and Bosnia and Herzegovina, there were numerous attempts to reach a diplomatic resolution of the crisis which involved negotiations with Slobodan Milošević, a man who had little interest in peace and openly showed contempt for his Croatian and Bosnian counterparts.
-One possible reason for such poor judgment may that too much attention was paid to political institutions and structures, and as a result the underlying cultural attitudes were thus neglected or ignored.
+One possible reason for such poor judgment may be that too much attention was paid to political institutions and structures, and as a result the underlying cultural attitudes were thus neglected or ignored.
 Modern social theory tends to assume that societys basic problems are economic, not philosophical or cultural in nature.
 In hindsight, it is clear that Yugoslavia was an artificial entity and was kept together by brutal political repression.
 In the end, the natural desire for freedom and independence of the individual nations could simply not be denied and Croatia received international recognition in January 1992.

 Man as homo economicus

-The great truth to grasp about Karl Marx is that he is primarily a materialist philosopher.
-He had many hatreds – for capitalism, for religion, and some loves – for the proletariat, for example.
-But hatreds and loves alike depend upon his view of reality; and his view of reality is materialist.
+The great truth to grasp about Karl Marx is that he was primarily a materialist philosopher.
+He had many hatreds (e.g., capitalism, religion) and some loves (e.g., the proletariat).
+But hatreds and loves alike depended upon his view of reality; and his view of reality was materialist.
 The second important principle in his philosophy is the claim that history is basically the history of the economic process.
-For Marx, relations in a society – social, political, legal, are derived from the material conditions of life.
+For Marx, relations in a society—social, political, legal—are derived from the material conditions of life.
 From this idea follows his emphasis on production as the key to all mans activities, which leads to the view that man, as an individual, has no great significance.
 Production must always be a collective act, and therefore the individual must be totally subordinate to the collective unit.
 A mans life has meaning in so far as it contributes to the collective good of society.

-Marx believed that he had discovered the laws of history and that he had found a remedy for the great original sin of humanity – exploitation.
+Marx believed that he had discovered the laws of history and that he had found a remedy for the great original sin of humanity: exploitation.
 His view of morality was that there is no such thing as a good man or bad man, but only a good or bad member of his class.
 Members of the proletariat, one could say, were innocent of that sin and were justified in overthrowing their oppressors.
-Marx describes the pernicious influence of the bourgeosie in the following way: “The bourgeosie has left no other nexus between man and man than naked self-interest, callous cash payment....
+Marx describes the pernicious influence of the bourgeoisie in the following way: “The bourgeoisie has left no other nexus between man and man than naked self-interest, callous cash payment....
 It has converted the physician, the lawyer, the priest, the poet, the man of science, into its paid labourers.”
-This is essentially how Marx perceived capitalism – as a system based on selfishness and desire for gain, which has no natural limits.
-His proposed solution is to deny man an outlet for his greed by abolishing private property, thus making it commonly or collectively owned.
+This is essentially how Marx perceived capitalism—as a system based on selfishness and desire for gain, which has no natural limits.
+His proposed solution was to deny man an outlet for his greed by abolishing private property, thus making it commonly or collectively owned.
 In his theory of history, capitalism inevitably becomes worse and worse and things become so intolerable for the proletariat that they will eventually be driven to overthrow it.
 In other words, capitalism contains the seeds of its own destruction.